f0rk1/ktools-linux/READMEEN.md

 <br>
 <h4 align="left">Features</h4>
 <p align="justify">Ktools was coded in python and the graphical interface in java, allowing to visualize the information from a terminal or from a window.The tool classifies the contents in categories and tools as in Kali Linux, allowing the user to access the information searching for a category or searching the tool directly.
 This version comes with new features like creation of menu entries on desktop and main menu and it does a pause when the tool information or tool list is showing.
 Now has the ability to update the database from the command line </p>
-<p align="justify">The GUI is now coded with javafx that supports html5 contents, therefore it includes some animations and some css templates to show the tool information.</p>
+<p align="justify">The GUI is now coded with javafx that supports html5 contents, therefore it includes some animations and a new css template to show the tools information.</p>
 <br>
 <h4 align="left">Requirements</h4>
 <p align="justify">Python 2.7</p>